-One purpose of the Data Governance Policy, the Information Security Policy and related directives, and the Records Retention Schedule is to ensure that Bell's information is properly classified so records are adequately protected, stored, shared and/or disposed of to comply with legal requirements and business needs.
+Employees must comply with the Data Governance Policy, the Information Security Policy and related directives, and the Directive on Records Retention Schedule to ensure that Bell's information is properly classified and adequately protected, stored, shared and disposed of as per legal requirements and business needs.
 These policies apply to all forms of records regardless of who has prepared them, regardless of the medium used (paper, electronic or other) and whether or not they reside on Bell's premises, servers and infrastructure.